brianlbradley/frontend-nanodegree-feedreader/README.md

 # How to view this project?

   Open the index.html file in the Jasmine folder.
 The test descriptions and results are at the bottom of the page past the links.
    These are the various tests performed.
-These tests are written in feedreader.js and validating items inthe the app.js file and index.html
+These tests are written in feedreader.js and validating items in the the app.js file and index.html
 Wrote a test that loops through each feed in the allFeeds object and ensures it has a URL defined and that the URL is not empty.
 Wrote a test that loops through each feed in the allFeeds object and ensures it has a name defined and that the name is not empty.
 Wrote a new test suite named "The menu".